✓ Updated March 2026

 When is the absolute best time to visit Monteverde for wildlife and fewer crowds?

-While Monteverde is beautiful year-round, I'd aim for the dry season, roughly December to April, for the best chances of spotting wildlife and enjoying clearer skies.
-However, this is also peak season, so expect more people.
-For a sweet spot with good weather and fewer crowds, consider the shoulder months of November or May – you might get a bit of rain, but the cloud forest is magical in mist, and you'll have trails more to yourself.
+While Monteverde is beautiful year-round, I'd aim for the dry season, specifically December to April.
+You'll have the best chance of spotting elusive creatures like quetzals and monkeys with clearer skies, but be prepared for more visitors.
+For a sweet spot with decent weather and fewer people, consider the shoulder months of late November or early May.

-What should I pack for Monteverde's unique climate?
+What should I pack for Monteverde that might surprise first-time visitors?

 Is it worth doing a night walk in the cloud forest?